-Material Holdings, LLC, together with its subsidiaries Lieberman Research Worldwide, LRWTonic, LRWGreenberg, Tonic Insight, LRWMotiveQuest, Kelton Global, Killer Visual Strategies, Karma Agency, Salt Branding, and T3 (collectively, “Material,” formerly known as LRW Group), is committed to protecting the privacy of all information we collect from our clients, research participants and visitors to the corporate and survey websites relating to the above businesses (the “Websites”).
+Material Holdings, LLC, together with its subsidiaries and/or services Lieberman Research Worldwide, LRWTonic, LRWGreenberg, Tonic Insight, LRWMotiveQuest, Kelton Global, Killer Visual Strategies, Karma Agency, Salt Branding, Strativity, and T3 (collectively, “Material,” formerly known as LRW Group), is committed to protecting the privacy of all information we collect from our clients, research participants and visitors to the corporate and survey websites relating to the above businesses (the “Websites”).
 This policy applies to all client and personal data that we collect or use in the course of conducting these businesses, and covers all client information and research participant data housed at any Material facility or stored on the Material network.
 This policy does not apply to information which we might collect from our employees, job applicants, or independent contractors.

 Information We Collect From or About You